gruntjs-updater/grunt-ts-knockout-generation/README.md

 }
 ```

-And the plugin will generated
+And the plugin will generate

 ```ts
 /// <reference path="knockout.d.ts"/>